Need for Speed: Underground 2

 Need for Speed: Underground 2 is a 2004 racing video game developed by EA Black Box and published by Electronic Arts.
 It is the eighth installment in the Need for Speed series and the direct sequel to Need for Speed: Underground.
 It was developed for Windows, GameCube, PlayStation 2, and Xbox.
 Game Boy Advance and Nintendo DS versions were developed by Pocketeers.
 Another version for mobile phones was also developed by Ideaworks Game Studio.
-Like its predecessor, it was also commercially successful, selling around 11 million copies worldwide and breaking sales records in the United Kingdom.
+Like its predecessor, it was a commercial success, selling around 11 million copies worldwide and breaking sales records in the United Kingdom.

 The game entails tuning cars for street races, resuming the Need for Speed: Underground storyline.
 Need for Speed: Underground 2 provides several new features, such as broader customization, new methods of selecting races, set in a city known as Bayview.
 The game stars Brooke Burke as the voice of Rachel Teller - who guides the player throughout the game - and David Palffy as Caleb Reece, the game's main antagonist.
 The game's storyline is presented in a comic book strip.
 The Nintendo DS port introduces a new feature in which the player can design custom decals to adorn any vehicle in the game.